 Additional attributes of Candidate Information

-The system is going to capture following additional information with respect to candidates.
+The system is going to capture the following additional information concerning candidates.

 - Consent issued date

 The system will display the consent status of the candidate in the Candidate Search screen.
 The status could have one of the following values.